Florida: Economy

-The University of Miami in Coral Gables is one of the nation's top private research universities.
-Florida's first private university, Stetson University in DeLand, was founded in 1883.
+Tourism is a large portion of Florida's economy.
+Florida is home to the world's most visited theme park, the Magic Kingdom.
+Florida is also home to the largest single-site employer in the United States, Walt Disney World.
+PortMiami is the largest passenger port in the world and one of the largest cargo ports in the United States.
+Beach towns have many visitors too as Florida is known around the world for its beaches.

+Agriculture is another large part of the Florida economy.
+Florida is the number one grower of oranges for juice, mangoes, fresh tomatoes, sugar, sweet corn, green beans, beans, cucumbers, watermelons, and more.
+Florida is also the second biggest producer of strawberries, avocadoes, grapefruit, and peppers in the U.S.

+Other large sectors of Florida's economy include finance, government and military (especially in Jacksonville and Pensacola), healthcare, aerospace (especially in the Space Coast), mining (especially for phosphate in Bone Valley), fishing, trade, real estate, and tech (especially in Miami, Orlando, and Tampa in the 2020s).

 Transportation

 Highways

 Florida's highway system contains 1495 mi of interstate highway, and 10601 mi of non-interstate highway, such as state highways and U.S. Highways.
 Florida's interstates, state highways, and U.S. Highways are maintained by the Florida Department of Transportation.

 In 2011, there were about 9,000 retail gas stations in the state.
 Floridians consumed 21 million gallons of gasoline daily in 2011, ranking it third in national use behind California and Texas.

-Motorists have the 45th lowest rate of car insurance in the U.S. 24% are uninsured.
+As of 2024, motorists in Florida have one of the highest rates of car insurance in the U.S. 24% are uninsured.

 Drivers between 15 and 19 years of age averaged 364 car crashes a year per ten thousand licensed Florida drivers in 2010.
 Drivers 70 and older averaged 95 per 10,000 during the same time frame.
 A spokesperson for the non-profit Insurance Institute stated "Older drivers are more of a threat to themselves."

-Intercity bus travel, which utilizes Florida's highway system, is provided by Greyhound, Megabus, and Amtrak Thruway Motorcoach.
+Intercity bus travel, which utilizes Florida's highway system, is provided by Greyhound, Megabus, and Amtrak Thruway.

 Before the construction of routes under the Federal Aid Highway Act of 1956, Florida began construction of a long cross-state toll road, Florida's Turnpike.
 The first section, from Fort Pierce south to the Golden Glades Interchange was completed in 1957.
 After a second section north through Orlando to Wildwood (near present-day The Villages), and a southward extension around Miami to Homestead, it was finished in 1974.

 Florida's primary interstate routes include: